-The course seeks to improve the quality of malaria microscopy and essential malaria diagnostic procedures
+Improving the quality of malaria microscopy and essential malaria diagnostic procedures

-Frequency of the course
+Frequency of the Course

 Participants should be laboratory technologists, laboratory technicians or pathologists working mainly in the malaria or parasitology sections of medical diagnostic laboratories.
 A maximum of 15 participants are accepted per course due to its practical nature and need for personal instruction.